All Episodes

 Watch Arlen Spector.

-Uh, he's a tough prosecutor.
+He's a tough prosecutor.

-He was D.A. of Philadelphia when I was growing up.
+He was DA of Philadelphia when I was growing up.

-I think they're going after Carl Rove.
+I think they're going after Karl Rove.

 The ranking Republican on the Judiciary Committee is going to try to catch Rove.

-Rove cannot possibly be have any role here.
+Rove cannot possibly have any role here.

 But see, one of Rove's associates ended up as the U.S. attorney in Arkansas.

-I would zero in on three cases.
+I would zero in on three cases, Eglesias.

-I think today will be one of those days, you know, like when Alexander Butterfield testified during Watergate, one of those days where a nobody so-called testifies, but huge news is broken by, say, two or three this afternoon.
+I think today will be one of those days, you know, like when Alexander Butterfield testified during Watergate, one of those days where a nobody, so-called, testifies, but huge news is broken by, say, two or three this afternoon.

 It's all Watergate all over.